liuhao-cn/fastSHT/README.md

 ## 4.1.
 Linking errors associated with Intel MKL when import the SHT module (for installation without docker)

+### 4.1.a Without GPU
 Try pre-load some MKL libraries by

 `export LD_PRELOAD=:/opt/intel/oneapi/mkl/latest/lib/intel64/libmkl_core.so:/opt/intel/oneapi/mkl/latest/lib/intel64/libmkl_intel_lp64.so:/opt/intel/oneapi/mkl/latest/lib/intel64/libmkl_intel_thread.so:/opt/intel/oneapi/compiler/latest/linux/compiler/lib/intel64_lin/libiomp5.so`

 where `/opt/intel` is for the case of installing oneapi with root.
 If oneapi is installed in a user account, then `/opt/intel` can be `/home/user_name/intel/` or `~/intel`

+### 4.1.b With GPU
+Similar to the above, but the last item

+`/opt/intel/oneapi/compiler/latest/linux/compiler/lib/intel64_lin/libiomp5.so`

+should be replaced by

+`/opt/nvidia/hpc_sdk/Linux_x86_64/22.3/REDIST/compilers/lib/libomp.so`

+or

+`/opt/nvidia/hpc_sdk/Linux_x86_64/22.7/REDIST/compilers/lib/libomp.so`

+where 22.3 or 22.7 depends on the nvidia hpc sdk version.

 ## 4.2.
 A known Issue for fastSHT (CPU only) without docker: